 Your doctor or midwife may recommend an earlier scan as well, but only if there are any problems, such as a previous miscarriage or bleeding.
 This scan might take place between 8-10 weeks.
 Sometimes these early scans might be carried out as a vaginal scan, rather than through your abdomen.
 This method gives a clearer picture at this early stage of pregnancy.
 It won’t be uncomfortable and you don’t need to keep a full bladder for this type of scan.
 You can ask for a female sonographer if you prefer.

 At the same time as your dating scan, you can also choose to have a combined screening to check for abnormalities.

 Together these results help to calculate a statistical result of your baby’s chances of having Down’s Syndrome (the most common chromosomal disorder).
 This result is not a diagnosis but instead gives you an idea of how likely your results means that your baby may have the condition.
 You may get a result like a 1 in 34,000 chance.

 Based on this result and your age you may want to take a diagnostic test to find out whether your baby has this syndrome.
 Some people don’t want to do the test and that is your choice.
 You will be at higher risk if you are an older Mum.

-If you miss your chance to have this screening test you can have the Quadruple Blood Test that screens for levels of hormones in the blood that are higher in mothers carrying a baby with Down’s Syndrome.
+If you miss your chance to have this screening test you can have the Quadruple Blood Test that screens for levels of hormones in the blood that are higher in mothers carrying a baby with Down’s Syndrome and Edwards Syndrome only.